easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: y
       - Exposure: x

-      Identification of direct effects
+      Identification of {.i direct and total} effects

       Incorrectly adjusted!
-      To estimate the direct effect, also adjust for `b`.
-      Currently, the model does not adjust for any variables.

-      Identification of total effects

-      Incorrectly adjusted!
-      To estimate the total effect, also adjust for `b`.
+      To estimate the direct and total effect, at least adjust for `b`.
       Currently, the model does not adjust for any variables.